npgsql/doc/conceptual/Npgsql/connection-string-parameters.md

 Parameter                    | Description                                                                                                                                 | Default
 ---------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------- | -------
 SSL Mode                     | Controls whether SSL is used, depending on server support.
-[See docs for possible values and more info](security.md).                       | Prefer in 6.0, Disable previously
+[See docs for possible values and more info](security.md).                       | Prefer
 Trust Server Certificate     | Whether to trust the server certificate without validating it.
 [See docs for more info](security.md).                                       | false
 SSL Certificate              | Location of a client certificate to be sent to the server.
-Introduced in 6.0.
-[See docs](security.md)                                       | PGSSLCERT
+[See docs](security.md).                                                         | PGSSLCERT
-SSL Key                      | Location of a client key for a client certificate to be sent to the server.
-Introduced in 6.0.                                              | PGSSLKEY
+SSL Key                      | Location of a client key for a client certificate to be sent to the server.                                                                 | PGSSLKEY
-SSL Password                 | Password for a key for a client certificate.
-Introduced in 6.0.                                                                             |
+SSL Password                 | Password for a key for a client certificate.                                                                                                |
 Root Certificate             | Location of a CA certificate used to validate the server certificate.                                                                       | PGSSLROOTCERT
 Check Certificate Revocation | Whether to check the certificate revocation list during authentication.                                                                     | false
+Channel Binding              | Control whether channel binding is used when authenticating with SASL.
+Introduced in 8.0.                                                   | Prefer
-Persist Security Info        | Gets or sets a Boolean value that indicates if security-sensitive information, such as the password, is not returned as part of the connection if the connection is open or has ever been in an open state.
-Introduced in 3.1. | false
+Persist Security Info        | Gets or sets a Boolean value that indicates if security-sensitive information, such as the password, is not returned as part of the connection if the connection is open or has ever been in an open state. | false
 Kerberos Service Name        | The Kerberos service name to be used for authentication.
 [See docs for more info](security.md).                                             | postgres
 Include Realm                | The Kerberos realm to be used for authentication.
 [See docs for more info](security.md).
 Include Error Detail         | When enabled, PostgreSQL error and notice details are included on <xref:Npgsql.PostgresException.Detail?displayProperty=nameWithType> and <xref:Npgsql.PostgresNotice.Detail?displayProperty=nameWithType>.
 These can contain sensitive data. | false